Travel guide Ghana

 A single motto to remember: "Freedom and Justice".
 Ghanaians often come up to tourists and proclaim how free their country is, and how you can do anything.
 Ghanaians are very proud of their homeland.
 The national flag can be seen everywhere, especially in Accra on the main roads.

-Highlife is based on traditional rhythms mixed with the sound of guitars and more modern bass.
-This typically Ghanaian music is also the most popular, and people listen to it all day long, even though more modern, electronic sounds are gaining ground, especially among Ghanaian youth.
+Highlife is based on traditional rhythms mixed with more modern guitar and bass sounds.
+This typically Ghanaian music is also the most popular, and people listen to it all day long, even if more modern, electronic sounds are gaining ground, particularly among Ghanaian youth.

 Fabruos! is the winning cry of the fans of the Ashanti soccer team from Kumasi, known as Kotoko.
 Ghanaians are completely crazy about soccer.
 On the cabs, red and white are the colors symbolizing the Kotoko fans.
 While red, blue and yellow are the colors of Hearts, their opponents in the capital.

-Nana means descended from a chief's family.
+Nana refers to the descendant of a chief's family.
 In some parts of Ghana, it is also an honorary title given by the inhabitants of a village to a person involved in its development.
-Rita Marley, for example, through her donations to the Aburi community, has become a Nana almost as respected as a traditional chief.
+The Jamaican Rita Marley, for example, became a Nana almost as respected as a traditional chief, thanks to her donations to the Aburi community.

 iStock-160993279.jpg

-Night Clubs", spelled the Ghanaian way, are the place to be for the youth of Accra and the urban areas of Ghana.
-The sound systems raise their decibels very high, the music lasts until the early morning, and this on Friday, Saturday and Sunday nights every week!
-On the menu: hip-hop, highlife, afro music and reggae!
+Night clubs, spelled Ghanaian-style, are the place to be for young people in Accra and other urban areas of Ghana.
+The sound systems crank up the decibels, and the music lasts until the wee hours of the morning - on Friday, Saturday and Sunday nights every week!
+On the menu: hip-hop, highlife, afro and reggae!

-Obroni is a generic term for white people, or anyone who does not have two black parents.
-Visitors are likely to hear it often!
-In the Volta region, Yovo will also be a common alternative.
-But White Man is more commonly heard.
+Obroni is a generic term for white people, or anyone with neither of their parents being black.
+In the Volta region, Yovo will also be a common terminological alternative.
+But White Man is more generally understood.
 Note that mixed-race people are also considered obroni.

 shutterstock_2161705477.jpg

-Although "Gold Coast" was once the country's name, it's hard to find any trace of this glorious past today.
-Events - such as the Ogua Fetu Afahye (Cape Coast) or the Asantehene (Kumasi) receptions - keep this heritage alive, and a few mines remain (Tarkwa and Obuasi), but visiting them is almost impossible.
+Although "Côte d'Or" was once the name of the country, today it's hard to find any trace of this glorious past.
+Events such as the Ogua Fetu Afahye (Cape Coast) and the Asantehene (Kumasi) keep this heritage alive, and a few gold mines remain (Tarkwa and Obuasi), but visiting them is almost impossible.

 It's impossible to travel in Ghana without hearing dozens and dozens of times a day, street vendors, often young women, shouting " pure wata ".
 These are 25 cl plastic sachets containing water.
 This water is supposed to have been treated against bacteria, but quality varies between brands.